Mangalasutra: Designs

 Mangala sutras are made in a variety of designs.
 The common ones are the Lakshmi tali worn by the Telugus of Telangana and Andhra Pradesh, which contain images of Lakshmi, the goddess of auspiciousness, ela tali or minnu worn by the Malayalees of Kerala, and the Kumbha tali worn by the Tamils of the Kshatriya caste in Tamil Nadu.
 The design is chosen by the groom's family according to prevalent customs.
-Gujaratis and Marwaris from Rajasthan often use a diamond pendant in a gold chain which is merely ornamental in nature and is not a substitute to the mangala sutra in the traditional sense.
+Gujaratis and Marwaris from Rajasthan often use a diamond pendant in a gold chain, which is merely ornamental in nature and is not a substitute for the mangala sutra in the traditional sense.
 Marathis of Maharashtra wear a pendant of two vati ornaments shaped like tiny bowls.
 The mangala sutra of the Kannadigas of Karnataka is similar to that of the Marathis, except that it usually has one vati.
-Nowadays many fashion-conscious families opt for lighter versions, with a single vati or a more contemporary style.
+Nowadays, many fashion-conscious families opt for lighter versions, with a single vati or a more contemporary style.

 Konkani people (Goans, Mangaloreans, Bombay East Indians and others, including Hindus) wear three necklaces around their necks, referred to as dharemani or muhurtmani (big golden bead), mangalasutra with one or two gold discs and kasitali with gold and coral beads.
 In Andhra Pradesh and Telangana, the two coin-sized gold discs are separated by 2-3 beads of different kinds.
 By tradition, one disc comes from the bride's family and another from the groom's side.

-Non-Hindu religious groups such as Syrian Christians also wear mangala sutra, but with a cross on it.